tesnos/kezplez-nx/README.md

 See LICENSE.md

 ## Building
-Requires libnx + libcurl and libfreetype from the devkitpro pacman switch-portlibs.
+Requires libnx (v1.3.1+) + libcurl and libfreetype from the devkitpro pacman switch-portlibs.
 Just type `make` and you'll have yourself a fresh build.

-Note: requires very latest libnx (build from source, 1.3.0 is too old)

 ## Thanks to...
+### Extra special thanks to: @shchmue for helping to update the code and fix some critical bugs!
 * SciresM for hactool
 * @Stay off my cock#6239 (Shadów on the ReSwitched discord) for knowing you can generate keys for firmwares with only their keyblob seeds and updating the original kezplez to make it much better
 * mbedtls